Skip to main content

 google_ads_campaigns_create

-Create Search or Display campaigns in Google Ads using a pre-existing budget and chosen bidding strategy.
-The tool returns the new campaign's resource name and ID.
+Create a new Search or Display campaign in Google Ads using an existing budget ID.
+Returns the new campaign's resource name and ID for immediate use.

 Instructions

 Creates a new Search or Display campaign in the specified Google Ads account.
 Returns the new campaign's resource_name and id.
 Mutating — counts against daily write quota.
-Reversible via rollback_apply (reversal pauses the campaign rather than deleting it).
+Not automatically reversible — record before-state with mureo_state_action_log_append if you may need to roll back.
 Requires a pre-existing budget_id; to create a budget first, call google_ads_budget_create.
 For later edits use google_ads_campaigns_update or google_ads_campaigns_update_status.

 Input Schema